SCP Foundation provides examples of the following tropes:

 - HECOR is a Foundation-made satellite utilising parts of SCP-5001 used to attack and weaken high-threat entities.

 - Kraken and Leviathan: SCP-169 is an aquatic arthropod so massive that, even with their seemingly unlimited resources, the Foundation can't think of a better way to deal with it than hiding that it exists, and hoping that it doesn't wake up.
 It's quite possibly bigger than the entirety of Europe.

-- Laser-Guided Karma: SCP-1142 hails from another reality where an Alien Invasion and massive plague strike one country in particular.
+- Laser-Guided Karma: SCP-1142 hails from another reality where a released Eldritch Abomination completely destroys one country in particular.
 The country?
 Nazi Germany.

 - Le Film Artistique: SCP-1605 and SCP-1127.